astronomy-commons/lsdb/README.md

 ## Acknowledgements

-LINCC Frameworks is supported by Schmidt Futures, a philanthropic initiative founded by Eric and Wendy Schmidt, as part of the Virtual Institute of Astrophysics (VIA).
+This project is supported by Schmidt Sciences.